 If there is a job synonymous with numbers and data, it’s finance and accounting so you’d be forgiven for thinking that those working in these roles are, by extension, data literate – with the ability to read, work with, analyze and communicate with data.
 In fact, this is the lie.
-There is a very big difference between reporting on data and taking informed action using the insights data can provide.
+Some finance professionals don’t understand the difference between reporting and analytics.
+And there is a very big difference between reporting on data and taking informed action using the insights data can provide.

 What is true is that data is already transforming the finance function – three quarters of those working in the finance department report that they regularly review and use data to inform decisions about what action to take, with a similar number believing using data in their role enables them to do their job better.
 Despite this – and the other truth - more than half believe their employer is failing to prepare them for a more data-oriented and automated workplace.